MeecroWaveh-Team/MeecroWaveh/README.md

 # MeecroWaveh

 ## Team Members
--Boston Wyatt
+- Boston Wyatt
--Ethan Gilchrist
+- Ethan Gilchrist
--Kade Barker
+- Kade Barker
--Lev Zurcher
+- Lev Zurcher
--Nefi Serrano Ramirez
+- Nefi Serrano Ramirez

 ## Software Description
 A web-based program that displays a map for BYU-I students that locates microwaves, vending machines, and printers/copy machines.
 The student user can filter between these categories.
 They can also navigate to the microwave nearest to them using Google Maps.